ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_without_release_branches.rst

    release_summary: |-
      Write some text here that should appear as the release summary for this version.
      The format is reStructuredText (but not a list as for regular changelog fragments).
-     This text will be verbatimly inserted into the changelog.
+     This text will be inserted into the changelog.

 For example: